react-static/react-static/README.md

 )
 ```

-To see a working example, refer to our [`basic` example template](https://github.com/nozzle/react-static/blob/master/examples/basic)
+To see an example of using , refer to our [`basic` example template](https://github.com/nozzle/react-static/blob/master/examples/basic)

 ### Custom Routing
 If you end up needing more control than `<Routes />` offers, have no fear. `react-static` provides you with all of the custom routing components you are normally used to with `react-router`: